Investigating Dark Matter-Admixed Neutron Stars with NITR Equation of State in Light of PSR J0952-0607: Results and Discussions

 We have obtained number density profiles as a function of the radius for the canonical star, which is depicted in Fig. \ref{fig:prof}, for different DM masses ranging from 300 MeV to 1 GeV and varying DM fractions.
 Our observations show that for lower DM masses, such as 300 MeV, an increase in the mass fraction results in an expansion of the DM radius, which leads to the formation of a DM halo that overpowers the NS radius.
 Conversely, for higher DM masses, such as 1 GeV, the radius of the NM dominates the DM halo, which is primarily concentrated at the center of the star.
 From this evidence, we can conclude that lighter DM particles tend to form DM halos, whereas heavier DM particles mainly reside in the core of DMANS \cite{Ivanytskyi_2020, Karkevandi_2022}.

 In Fig. \ref{fig:mr}, the upper panel shows the mass-radius relationship for different DM masses with varying mass fractions, taking into consideration different observational constraints to constrain the amount of dark matter present inside the NS.
-The orange shaded line represents the PSR J0740+6620, which suggests that any theoretical model's maximum mass limit should be able to estimate 2 $M_\odot$.
+The orange shaded line represents the PSR J0740+6620 \cite{Miller_2021}, which suggests that any theoretical model's maximum mass limit should be able to estimate 2 $M_\odot$.
 In light of this, we vary the DM mass and mass fraction to constrain the amount of DM inside the NS while considering the impacts of DM on the maximum mass and radius of the NS.
 Interestingly, it is observed that the impacts of less massive DM candidates on the radius are more pronounced than those of heavier DM candidates.
 For example, when the DM mass is 300 MeV, an increase in the mass fraction leads to a continuous increase in the radius corresponding to the maximum mass, indicating the formation of a DM halo, as seen in Fig. \ref{fig:prof}.
 Similarly, for DM mass 500 MeV, a halo is observed for a higher mass fraction, while for a lower mass fraction, DM captures at the core of the NS.
 To observe this continuum, the DM mass is increased up to 1 GeV with varying mass fractions, where the DM completely captures inside the NS and resides at the core of the NS.
-Therefore, it can be concluded that less massive DM candidates dominate the NS to form a DM halo, whereas heavier DM candidates capture inside the NS and present as a DM core.
+Therefore, it can be concluded that less massive DM candidates dominate the NS to form a DM halo, whereas heavier DM candidates capture inside the NS and present as a DM core. {By considering the case of the large DM mass (1 GeV) in which DM is captured inside the core, the amount of DM can be constrained from both mass-radius constraint.
+Here up to $\sim$ 10\%, the mass-radius curve satisfying 2$M_\odot$ bound, radius constraint by revised NICER data \cite{Miller_2021} as well as mass-radius constraints by HESS J731$-$347.}

 In the lower panel of Fig. \ref{fig:mr}, we present the predicted dimensionless tidal deformability.
 It is observed that the tidal deformability is dependent upon the radius of the star.
 When we increase the mass fraction of light-dark matter particles, the tidal deformability rises beyond the observational limits, as confirmed in Refs. \cite{arpan_two-fluid_2022}.
 For heavy DM particles such as 1 GeV, the tidal deformability decreases steadily with increasing mass fraction, leading to a canonical tidal deformability ($\Lambda_{1.4}$) that falls within the accepted limits of observation.
 In summary, the tidal deformability depends on the mass and mass fraction of the DM particles, and for heavier DM particles, the tidal deformability stays within the observed limits of the canonical tidal deformability.